 What's more, Music at Salford is ranked 11th in the UK in the 2021 Guardian university league tables.

-The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BA (Hons) Music: Musical Arts course.
+The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BA (Hons) Music: Performance course.